Growing older is no picnic…but a regular fitness routine can jump start your memory, your metabolism, and your state of mind.

 Your doctor may have suggestions for an exercise program that meets your particular needs.
 In some cases, you may be referred to a physical therapist or certified fitness trainer.

-After you have approval from your doctor, what should you aim for?
+If your doctor gives you approval to exercise, you'll want to know how long to do so.
 The US Department of Health and Human Services recommends these exercise guidelines to gain health benefits:

 To gain even more health benefits, the US Department of Health and Human Services recommends these weekly goals: